apache/incubator-gluten/docs/velox-backend-limitations.md

 ### Native Write

-#### Offload native write to velox (offload)
+#### Offload native write to velox

-We have implemented support for Parquet and Hive file formats, as well as static partition writing.
-This functionality was achieved by overriding the following vanilla Spark classes.
+We implemented write support by overriding the following vanilla Spark classes.
 And you need to ensure preferentially load the Gluten jar to overwrite the jar of vanilla spark.
 Refer to [How to prioritize loading Gluten jars in Spark](https://github.com/oap-project/gluten/blob/main/docs/velox-backend-troubleshooting.md#incompatible-class-error-when-using-native-writer).
-It should be noted that if the user also modifies the overriding classes, the user's changes may be overwritten.
+It should be noted that if the user also modifies the following overriding classes, the user's changes may be overwritten.

 ```
 ./shims/spark32/src/main/scala/org/apache/spark/sql/hive/execution/HiveFileFormat.scala